 7. Gojo Satoru (Jujutsu Kaisen)

-There is no way I am going to forget about the amazing Gojo Satoru.
+Who could forget the amazing Gojo Satoru?
 Although he acts irresponsible most of the time, when he needs to be serious, he acts like a real teacher and assists his students to become better and better.

-She relentlessly gave Hachiman and sometimes the gang supports, kindness, and advices throughout the series.
-Her approach towards Hachiman has finally transformed him into a less soulless man and finally enjoyed his time in school.
+She relentlessly gave Hachiman and the gang support, kindness, and advices throughout the series.
+Her approach towards Hachiman has finally transformed him into of a less soulless man and finally enjoyed his time in school.

 5. Onizuka Eikichi (Great Teacher Onizuka)

-And into the top 5, this list would not be completed if we skip our OG teacher figure, Onizuka.
+This list would not be complete if we skip our OG teacher figure, Onizuka.
 Yes he has quite a lot of problems when it comes to behavior.
 But in terms of teaching, Onizuka is arguably one of the best.

-Surely his methods are a bit “unique”.
+Surely his methods are a bit “unique.”
 But knowing Onizuka, when it works then it works.
 Problem solved.
 And most importantly, he taught something that even a real teacher rarely does: life-lessons.
-The best kind of lessons.
-If Onizuka is a real teacher, students might adore him because of his coolness.
+T

 4. Might Gai (Naruto)

-For me personally, Gai is the best teacher in the Naruto series.
-Yes he is a hyperactive kind of person, but that is simply to burn his students' spirit (even though it is only effective towards Lee).
+Gai is the best teacher in the Naruto series.
+Yes he is hyperactive, but that is simply to burn his students' spirit.

-Speaking of Lee, we already know how deep his relationship with bushy brow is.
-But it does not mean he abandoned his other students.
+Speaking of Lee, we already know of his deep relationship with busy brow.
+That it does not mean he abandoned his other students.
 Gai gave Lee more attention because he had a similar past and hoped that Lee would become a great ninja despite his lack of Ninjutsu skill.
-He still acts the same towards Neji and Tenten, and will give them advice and protect them when the situation gets dangerous.

 Those who have watched Demi-chan wa Kataritai, there are many things to love about Takahashi-sensei.
-His curiosity towards new things, his politeness, his will of steel (if you understand the joke then you must have a good Japanese skill) and of course, his teaching ability.
+His curiosity towards new things, his politeness, his will of steel, and of course, his teaching ability.

-But my favorite part about Takahashi-sensei is that he yearns for equality in school.
-Minor spoiler, but this series brought the bullying topic because of some differences among the race.
-And Takahashi-sensei did his best to stand up for these other races.
+Takahashi-sensei yearns for equality in school.
+Takahashi-sensei did his best to stand up for these other races.
 We have seen a lot of students who got bullied because they are different among other students, and teachers do nothing to protect them.
-Takahashi-sensei's action should be followed by any teachers in school.
+His example should be followed by any teachers in school.

 2. Aizawa Shota (My Hero Academia)

-This beggar-like (it is harsh but kind of true you know) hero is arguably the best teacher in UA High School.
+This beggar-like hero is arguably the best teacher in UA High School.
 His teaching methods might be harsh, but it is all to produce magnificent heroes.
 And his work definitely paid off.
 Just look at students of Class 1-A.

 On top of that, he is willing to sacrifice himself to protect his students.
-Of course it is something that any good teacher will do.
+Of course, any good teacher would do so.
 But it just proved how Aizawa-sensei deeply cared for his students, hence deserving the 2nd place.

 1. Koro Sensei (Ansatsu Kyoushitsu)

-Starting from a killing target, he became the most beloved teacher in Class E. They are even willing to do everything to not abandon him.
-Koro Sensei's charisma, knowledge, patience, and perhaps his comedic timing, combined with his superpower, making him such a perfect teacher whom every real students wish to have.
+Starting from a killing target, he became the most beloved teacher in Class E. Koro Sensei's charisma, knowledge, patience, and perhaps his comedic timing, combined with his superpower, making him such a perfect teacher.